 See: The Skater's Spiral for another interesting spiral.
 With so many sprials that do have physical significance, I wonder why these don't capture public attention.

-HOW MANY PAIRS OF RABBITS ARE CREATEDThe monthly populations turn out to be the Fibonacci series, starting with 2.
+HOW MANY PAIRS OF RABBITS ARE CREATEDThe monthly populations turn out to be the Fibonacci series.
 That's it.
 End of story.

 Nearly all the problems in Fibonacci's books derive from earlier sources.
 The books were intended for instruction, not as original contributions to mathematics.
 The rabbit problem dates back at least to the Sanskrit grammarian Pingala (~450-~200 BCE) in his Chandahshastra (The Art of Prosody) about the rhythms of music and speech.
 [Devlin, p.
 145.]